dennislee22/dennislee22.github.io/docs/cdppvc/nexus.md

     # systemctl restart nexus-repository-manager
     ```

-10. Log in to the Nexus portal to setup the Docker repository with SSL port.
+10. Log in to the Nexus portal `https://nexus.cpdkvm.cldr:8443`

     ![](../../assets/images/ocp4/nexus0.png)

+    Setup the Docker repository with SSL port.
+In this demo, the SSL-enabled docker repository URL is `https://nexus.cdpkvm.cldr:9999/cdppvc`.

     ![](../../assets/images/ocp4/nexus2.png)